 - I always ask permission from an adult before using the internet

-- I only use websites and search engines that my teacher has chosen
+- I only use websites and search engines that my teacher or teaching assistant has chosen

-- I use my school computers for school work unless I have permission otherwise
+- I use school computers or IPads for school work, unless I have permission otherwise

 - I always talk to an adult if I’m not sure about something or if something happens online that makes me feel worried or frightened

-- If I see anything online that I shouldn’t or that makes me feel worried or upset then I will minimise the page (eg on an IPad)/close the laptop lid and tell an adult straight away.
+- If I see anything online that I shouldn’t or that makes me feel worried or upset then I will minimise the page and tell an adult straight away.
+I will immediately shut the laptop lid or in the case of an IPad, turn off the screen or simply turn it over screen down.